amarjeet000/amarjeet000/README.md

 It's been over 5 years since I have been building software.
 Previously, I did product management and business related things for about 6 years.

 The following are known to me.
-I am either working with them or have worked with them in the past (I might be missing a few):
+I am either working with them or have worked with them in the past (not a complete list):

 - **Languages:** Go, Clojure, ClojureScript
 - **Systems:** Apache Kafka, AWS, Google Cloud Platform (GCP), Kubernetes, Docker, CircleCI, Heroku